 Our citizen science groups collect data annually under NABA butterfly counts for use in scientific research for the purpose of butterfly conservation.

-Our members, friends, volunteers, citizen scientists work in tandem with educators, scientists, administrators, growers and citizens who love nature and are advocating for butterfly conservation for the next generation.
+Our members, friends, volunteers, citizen scientists work with scientists, biologists, educators, administrators and local growers work together to save the imperilled butterfly populations for the next generation.

 Participation in fieldwork engages the next generation by getting outside and observing and recording butterfly sightings using online applications and butterfly books.

 Visiting museum exhibits highlighting the lifecycle of the butterfly identifying eggs, caterpillars and pupa on larval host plants.

 We do this work with a mindfulness of the NABA presidents saying, “if we can help save the butterflies- we may just be able to save ourselves”.

 We support NABA’s mission to educate and preserve these wild creatures for future generations.